devstep2/Treehacks_Proj/readme.txt

 Welcome to our repo!
-It is not the cleanest, but to give you a general idea, we have the NLP and Computer vision code in the text.xcodeproj folder, and the ther files make up our UI design for the AR code
+It is not the cleanest, but to give you a general idea, we have the Computer vision code in the text.xcodeproj folder, and the other files make up our UI design for the AR code.
+The NLP algorthm code is on the main page called nlpscript.py